Greetings MSW and Doctoral Students:

 In addition to these changes, we organized the Concentration Committees into Macro and Micro groups, in order to increase collaboration between concentrations.
 As always, we encourage collaboration not only within the Macro and Micro concentrations, but between Macro and Micro practitioners as well.

 All matriculated students will be asked to vote on the new constitution.
-The voting begins September 13th and closes September 27th.
+The voting begins November 4, 2019 at noon and closes November 15, 2019 at noon.
 This is a quick vote that will take no more than two minutes of your time, and can be done so at vote.uconn.edu.
 Please plan to vote, your vote matters to the success of maintaining an active Graduate Student Organization, which is crucial to the student experience at the School of Social Work.